Morisset/PyNeb_devel/README.rst

 Updates use the same command.

-To use the development package (at your own risks!!!):
+You can also install from the github repository:

 * pip install -U git+https://github.com/Morisset/PyNeb_devel.git

+To use the development branch (at your own risks!!!):

+* pip install -U git+https://github.com/Morisset/PyNeb_devel.git@devel

 Warranty
 ========